BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Expanded Legendary Pools/README.md

 This mod must be imported into BLCMM using `File -> Import single mod`.
 Simply choose the file `BL2 Expanded Legendary Pools.blcm` and have at it!

+### Configuration

+There are several items which aren't enabled by default, and I've labeled them as "undesirables."
+You can enable them on an item-by-item basis in the last category, if you like.
+These are:

+* Captain Blade's Midnight Star
+* Contraband Sky Rocket
+* Cracked Sash
+* ERROR MESSAGE *(the Ahab version that Master Gee wields)*
+* Vault Hunter's Relic

 Differences Between This And BL2 Better Loot's Version
 ======================================================